Adina Merenlender: Published works

-Merenlender has published over 100 scientific research articles focused on the underlying relationships between land use and biodiversity, and co-authored the only comprehensive book on wildlife corridor planning, titled Corridor Ecology: The science and practice of linking landscapes for biodiversity conservation, with the first edition published in 2006 and the second in 2019.
-She also co-authored The California Naturalist Handbook, published in 2013, as well as the forthcoming book, Climate Stewardship: Taking Collective Action to Protect California, due to be published in September 2021.
+Merenlender has published over 100 scientific research articles on the relationships between land use and biodiversity, and co-authored a book on wildlife corridor planning, Corridor Ecology: The science and practice of linking landscapes for biodiversity conservation, with the first edition published in 2006 and the second in 2019.
+She also co-authored The California Naturalist Handbook, and Climate Stewardship: Taking Collective Action to Protect California.